email discomfort

 I am a carpenter.

-These are non-powered hand tools from my tool bag.
+These are non-power hand tools from my tool bag.

 The photo on the left has 15 tools